About Tia

 My pedagogy is most influenced by Maria Montessori.
 However I and the way I work have been influenced by so many others, in many cases not within the realm of education.
 Education is above all a human act, and we must treat it with the reverence and humanity it deserves.

-I am also building a learning community of 6-9 year old children.
-The premise of this little community is based on deep consideration of how every aspect of the environment and the child’s activities within it practically serve what I currently think are the core intentions of education.
+I run a learning community of 6-9 year old homeschooled children.
+We meet 2-3 times per week to learn as a closely guided community.
+I have considered how every aspect of the environment and the child’s activities within it practically serve what I currently think are the core intentions of education.

 Outside my work